-The primary types of modification included deferral of principal and extension of maturity.
+The primary types of modification included extension of maturity and deferral of principal.

-There were no TDRs that defaulted during the years ended December 31, 2020, 2019, or 2018, in which the modification was within twelve months of the respective reporting period.
+There were no TDRs that defaulted during the years ended December 31, 2021, 2020, or 2019, in which the modification was within twelve months of the respective reporting period.